Author:

 Family law issues tend to be complex and complicated.
 Unluckily, many people face false domestic violence allegations when they did not threaten or commit violence.
 It is never wise to assume that you will not be convicted just because you did not commit the crime.

-At the Missouri DWI & Criminal Law Center, we fight for you every step of the way to protect your reputation, career, and freedom.
+At the Benjamin Law Firm, LLC, we fight for you every step of the way to protect your reputation, career, and freedom.
 We serve clients throughout Missouri and the Kansas City area.

 Contact us today to request a free consultation and begin moving forward.